Lennar Corporation (LEN) can beat the pack with these strategies

-The share price of Lennar Corporation (NYSE:LEN) fell to $75.92 per share on Wednesday from $76.88.
-While Lennar Corporation has underperformed by -1.25%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, LEN fell by -22.35%, with highs and lows ranging from $117.54 to $62.54, whereas the simple moving average fell by -11.97% in the last 200 days.
+The share price of Lennar Corporation (NYSE:LEN) rose to $77.48 per share on Wednesday from $73.47.
+While Lennar Corporation has overperformed by 5.46%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, LEN fell by -19.47%, with highs and lows ranging from $117.54 to $62.54, whereas the simple moving average fell by -9.14% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now